Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

-Note that the above example gives directive sequences whose corresponding $S$-adic systems have one left-infinite limit word and one right-infinite limit word, i.e., the corresponding Bratteli-Vershik diagrams have one maximal and one minimal path, although the substitutions are not proper.
-Such directive sequences are straight, but straight sequences are not in general proper.
-Furthermore, depending on the directive sequence given, one may have to telescope unboundedly in order to satisfy needed conditions in articles which consider eigenvalues of such systems via their Bratelli-Vershik representation, such as \cite{CDHM:2003, Bressaud-Durand-Maass:2005, Bressaud-Durand-Maass:2010, Durand-Frank-Maass:2015}, which require that every substitution is proper.
+Therefore in the case where $\gamma_1$ and $\gamma_2$ each appear infinitely often the above example gives directive sequences whose corresponding $S$-adic systems have one left-infinite limit word and one right-infinite limit word, i.e., the corresponding Bratteli-Vershik diagrams have one maximal and one minimal path, although the substitutions are not proper.
+Thus directive sequences with one unique left-infinite limit word and one unique right-infinite limit word are not in general proper.
+Furthermore, depending on the given directive sequence, one may have to telescope unboundedly in order to satisfy needed conditions in articles which consider eigenvalues of such systems via their Bratelli-Vershik representation, such as \cite{CDHM:2003, Bressaud-Durand-Maass:2005, Bressaud-Durand-Maass:2010, Durand-Frank-Maass:2015}, which require that every substitution is proper.